rwb/c200/README.md

 ---

-* What fraction of cases would lie below 8.5?
+* What fraction of cases are below 8.5?
 * The fraction of cases to the left of zero is 0.5.
 * The fraction of cases between 10 and 8.5 is 0.3413.
 * So the fraction of cases below 8.5 must be 0.5-0.341 = 0.159

 ---

-* What fraction of cases lie between 10.5 and 12.2?
+* What fraction of cases are between 10.5 and 12.2?
 * z-score for x = 10.5 is $\frac{10.5-10}{1.5} = \frac{0.5}{1.5} = 0.333$; Appendix 3 area = 0.1293
 * z-score for x = 12.2 is $\frac{12.2-10}{1.5} = \frac{2.2}{1.5} = 1.467$; Appendix 3 area = 0.4292
 * Area between the 2 zscores is equivalent to the fraction of cases between 10.5 and 12.2; 0.429-0.129 = 0.3

 ---

-* What fraction of cases lie below 11.8?
+* What fraction of cases are below 11.8?
 * z-score for 11.8 is $\frac{11.8-10}{1.5} = \frac{1.8}{1.5} = 1.2$; Appendix 3 area = 0.3849.
 * Note that 0.3849 is the fraction of cases between z = 0 and z = 1.2.
 * To that number we have to add 0.5 (the fraction of cases below zero) to get 0.8849.